damalis/full-stack-nginx-prestashop-for-everyone-with-docker-compose/prestashop/README.md

+# PrestaShop

-# PrestaShopadd and/or remove prestashop themes, plugins or custom code folders and files with any ftp client program to ./prestashop folder<br /><br />./prestashop file is located in the root of your prestashop file directory and contains your website’s base configuration details, such as database connection information.You can set custom configuration for your website in this file.
+add and/or remove prestashop themes, plugins or custom code folders and files with any ftp client program to ./prestashop folder
+<br /><br />./prestashop file is located in the root of your prestashop file directory and contains your website’s base configuration details, such as database connection information.
+You can set custom configuration for your website in this file.